ricardoscr/ricardoscr.github.io/_portfolio/montyhall.md

 The links for the apps and the report are below.
 All the code is shared on github.

-* Report for the simulation: <a href="http://rpubs.com/ricardosc/MontyHall/" target='_blank' class="btn btn--warning btn--small">Monty Hall Simulation Report</a>
+* Report for the simulation: <a href="http://rpubs.com/ricardosc/MontyHall/" target='_blank' class="btn btn--info btn--small">Monty Hall Simulation Report</a>
-* App for the simulation: <a href="https://ricardosc.shinyapps.io/MontyHallSim/" target='_blank' class="btn btn--info btn--small">Monty Hall Simulation App</a>
+* App for the simulation: <a href="https://ricardosc.shinyapps.io/MontyHallSim/" target='_blank' class="btn btn--warning btn--small">Monty Hall Simulation App</a>
-* App for the game: <a href="https://ricardosc.shinyapps.io/MontyHallGame/" target='_blank' class="btn btn--info btn--small">Monty Hall Game App</a>
+* App for the game: <a href="https://ricardosc.shinyapps.io/MontyHallGame/" target='_blank' class="btn btn--warning btn--small">Monty Hall Game App</a>

 For more information about the Monty Hall problem, go to https://en.wikipedia.org/wiki/Monty_Hall_problem.